xpack-dev-tools/build-helper/README.md

 $ git diff > file.git-patch
 ```

-It is also possible to vreate patches with git and consume them with patche
+It is also possible to create patches with git and consume them with patch

 ```console
 $ git diff --no-prefix -u > file.patch